 Now with Hummingbird, Google has matured that principle and is now providing a search algorithm that goes beyond having the “right” keywords on a site.

-Here’s a real-world example of how new Hummingbird algorithm may work:
+Here’s a real-world example of how the new Hummingbird algorithm may work:

 Hummingbird, on the other hand, would instead theoretically present a page within the Bank of America website that has content specifically on available bill pay services, which would ultimately provide the user direct access to the information he or she was searching for on the most relevant site available.